How To Ward Off Spring Depression With Deep Tissue Massage

 Your Anchorage massage therapist uses pressure and deep, slow strokes to target your muscle's inner layers, which can help foster a full-body reset, especially in the springtime.
 Think of it as spring cleaning for your body.

-Here are some of the specific ways deep tissue massage can help:
+Here are 6 specific ways deep tissue massage can help:

 Deep tissue massage lowers stress hormones and boosts endorphins, your body's natural mood elevators.
 This hormonal adjustment can significantly uplift your mood and offer relief from depression.
 Yes!
 Massage therapy actually changes your brain hormones and can give you instant relief from depressive symptoms.